CV examples

 What is a banking personal statement on a CV?

-The personal statement on a CV is a concise paragraph that introduces you as a candidate and showcases your key attributes and career goals within the financial industry.
-Tailor the personal statement to align with the specific role you're applying for, emphasising your passion for finance, customer service, and problem-solving abilities.
+The personal statement on a CV is a concise paragraph that introduces you as a candidate.
+It showcases your key attributes and career goals within the financial industry.
+Tailor the personal statement to align with the specific role you're applying for.
+Emphasise your passion for finance, customer service, and problem-solving abilities.

 Land the interview for your dream job with CVMaker